Letters of Transit: Reviews

 Like Isler, Entertainment Weekly columnist Ken Tucker enjoyed Walter's transition "from happy, babbling, 'I love LSD!' licorice-licking Walter to a Walter who yelled at the others when escaping", calling it "one of the night's great pleasures."
 Tucker's Entertainment Weekly colleague Jeff Jensen commented that he was able to "roll" with some of the less plausible plot details (such as a still existing Massive Dynamic) out of praise for guest stars Cusick and Haig, believing they "worked well in this world."
 Jensen also reserved attention for Noble's scenes, calling them variously "frisky and poignant", "hilarious", and "touching."
 Lastly, Jensen was happy to find more details about the Observers, but wondered at the lack of the parallel universe's mention.
 MTV's Alex Zalben was more critical.
 He wondered how the episode fit into the rest of the season, and wrote "It’s a curious step, and could likely drive even more viewers away from a show that can’t afford to lose them."
 While disliking the "clunky, explainy" dialogue, Zalben still commented that, "for a die hard FRINGE fan like myself, this episode was crack.
 Huge emotion, crazy science, and epic set pieces.
 The end of the episode had me dying to watch the next one, even if it isn’t a direct continuation.
 That’s good television right there."

 Jeff Jensen of Entertainment Weekly named "Letters of Transit" the seventeenth best episode of the series, stating "What at first seemed to be one of Fringes nutty number 19s turned out to be the episode that helped earn the series a fifth and final year.
 Of course, some may now question the merits of ringing out the series with a season-long story set entirely in this future dystopia ruled by oppressive Observers.
 But the single episode that introduced this premise was a cool jolt that opened a new front of Fringe mythology and gave us a character that would have a lasting impact, Etta."
-The episode has been nominated for the 2013 Hugo Award for Best Dramatic Presentation (Short Form).
+The episode was nominated for the 2013 Hugo Award for Best Dramatic Presentation (Short Form).